mtdr9/mtdr9.github.io/_posts/2018-03-11-pitchfork-classifier.md

 ## Next Steps

-This was a fun project, and if I pick it up again, there'll be a few things I'll want to try.
-First, PCA would improve the model's performance by reducing the feature set, even though it would decrease interpretability.
+In future iterations, I'd like to use PCA to improve the model's performance by reducing the feature set, even though it would decrease interpretability.
 Second, I'd like to test some other classification algorithms, namely random forests and logistic regression.
 I started with naive Bayes because of its scalability: despite having so many features (i.e. each individual word across all reviews), naive Bayes still works fairly quickly.
-However, I'm curious to see how these other models perform.
+Nonetheless, I'm curious to test how these other models perform.
 Finally, I'd like to implement word embedding, which will allow the model to learn something about the meaning behind the words, rather than just analyzing individual words in a vacuum.